alecperkins/jsCalendar/readme.md

 To set dates programatically, call `$(".jsCalendar").calendar().setDates(start, end)`, where `start` and `end` are Date objects representing the dates you want to set.
 If you pass `null` as parameter, the corresponding date selection is removed.

 To reset the selection programatically (e.g. with an extra button), you could trigger a `resetSelection` event on the jsCalender HTML element.

+To prevent the automatic calendar generation, set `$.fn.Calendar.defer = true` somewhere that gets evaluated before the document ready event.

 From the user's perspective, range selection works like this: the first click is the start date, second click the end date, a third click resets the selection.
 If the selected end date is before the start date, they are automatically exchanged.
 It is possible to deselect a start or end date by clicking it without resetting the whole selection.
 You can implement your own date selection algorithm by rewriting the `dateSelected` method.